PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

   *str, optional, default = '|'*

   The character used to split the columns in the input catalogue.
-If left unset pyFAT asumes the default and if it can not find all columns then it tries to was a space as a seperation character.
+If left unset pyFAT asumes the default and if it can not find all columns then it tries a space as a seperation character.
   If it still fails it will thow a bad catalogue error.

 **pa_input_boundary**